ocdladefense/ors-viewer/README.md

     -   **Possible solutions:** Update the ORS module to import and inject styles from the default hyperlink theme **or** or do the importing and injecting of the styles inside the function that's fetching the ORS body.

+-   Implement prop structure to allow the stating of a grid size for dynamic grid size functionality (via the Chapter component).
+For instance to state which sidebars are used or if they are even being used, and depending on that, to pass the correct grid size to TailwindCSS.

+-   Restructure the passing of props for the Chapter component to accept props from index.js to allow the passing of top-level variable.
+For instance for the specifying of which sidebars should be sticky.

+-   Implement search functionality.

+    -   **Possible solutions:** Use PHP REST API **or** Salesforce API.

+-   Reimplement app switcher functionality.

+    -   **Possible solutions:** Implement asynchronous functionality for the OCDLA View library.

 #### Bug Report

 -   Fix body anchors not working as expected due to asynchronous fetching.

     -   **Possible solutions:** create and execute a custom scroll-into-view feature based on the id given by the browser URL.

--   Re-implement functionality of highlighting active section links in the left sidebar.

-    -   **Possible solutions:** Get a float / decimal value from the browser URL **OR** assign an id that has a string w/ integer value that matches the same format as the current browser URL format.
+-   Fix sticky (or fixed) positioning for navbar / header to behave as expected with sidebar(s).

 #### Misc

--   Implement search functionality.

-    -   **Possible solutions:** Use PHP REST API **or** Salesforce API.

--   Re-implement app switcher functionality.

-    -   **Possible solutions:** Implement asynchronous functionality for the OCDLA View library.
+-   Make image imports use dynamic imports.